joselado/pyqula/README.md

 h.get_bands()
 ```

-## Surface spectral function of the Haldane model
+## Surface spectral function of a Chern insulator
 ```python
 from pyqula import geometry
 from pyqula import kdos